oykusahin/interview/README.md

 | fine-tuned | right ba| right fo| right fo|

 ## 4. Improving FPS:
 FPS is very important when it comes to the real-life scenarios.
-One of the most popular way to improve FPS of a .pt model is to convert the model to .onnx and use onnxruntime for inferencing.
+One of the most popular way to improve fps of a .pt model is to convert the model to .onnx and use onnxruntime for inferencing.
 Here, the fps results for M2 CPU, V100GPU and finally onnxruntime.

 ### M2 CPU
 | model  | fps |